zhang1024899756/element-cmstop/examples/docs/en-US/dialog.md

 ### Customizations

 The content of Dialog can be anything, even a table or a form.
-This example shows how to use Element Table and Form with Dialog。
+This example shows how to use Cmstop Table and Form with Dialog。

 :::demo